rbaumbach/Moocher/README.md

 ### Clone from Github

 1. Clone repository from github and copy files directly, or add it as a git submodule.
-2. Add all files from `Source` directory to your project.
+2. Add all files from `Sources/Moocher` directory to your project.

 ## Usage